Live Migration¶

 - Otherwise, the target VM asks for a chunk of memory from the source VM.

-- Once all of the memory state is updated at the target VM, the source VM is being removed.
+- Once all of the memory state is updated at the target VM, the source VM is removed.

 The main idea here is that the guest starts to run immediately on the target VM.
 This approach has advantages and disadvantages: